Targets for Flavor-Violating Top Decay: Acknowledgements

 \section{Acknowledgements}

+We thank Lorenzo Calibbi for useful discussions.
 The Feynman diagrams for this paper were drawn using \texttt{tikz-feynman}~\cite{Ellis:2016jkw}.
 The research of WA, SG, and CMD is supported by the U.S. Department of Energy grant number DE-SC0010107.
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP) and was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.